IBM/istio101/workshop/exercise-2/README.md

 ![istio architecture](istio-whatisit.svg)

 Istio's core functionality is achieved by setting up a proxy, or sidecar, inside every kubernetes pod.
-Outgoing and incoming traffic bound for the pod is intercepted by iptables and delivered to the `envoy` daemon running in the sidecar.
+Outgoing and incoming traffic bound for the pod is intercepted by iptables and delivered to the [envoy](https://www.envoyproxy.io/) daemon running in the sidecar.
 The `envoy` proxy can then inspect, modify, forward, and record all traffic used by the application.
 East-West traffic goes through two `envoy` proxies, one at source and one at destination.
-All `envoy` proxies are configured by `pilot`, an Istio component.
+All `envoy` proxies are configured by [`pilot`](https://istio.io/docs/reference/commands/pilot-agent/), an Istio component.
+Other major Istio components are [citadel](https://istio.io/docs/concepts/security/#authentication-architecture) which manages mTLS, [telemetry](https://istio.io/docs/tasks/telemetry/) which collects information on microservice cross-chatter, and [policy](https://istio.io/docs/concepts/policies-and-telemetry/) which defines and enforces network communication policies.

 ## Sidecar injection